OMERS claims stake in Som Seif’s Purpose Investments

 OMERS Platform Investments is the innovation arm of OMERS, the pension plan for municipal employees in Ontario and has over $85-billion net assets under management.

-Purpose Investments is the last larger scaled independent ETF shop in Canada with $2.8-billion in assets under management offering 22 ETFs, mutual funds and closed-end funds, as of April 30.
+Purpose Investments is the last larger scaled independent ETF shop in Canada with $3.3-billion in assets under management offering 22 ETFs, mutual funds and closed-end funds, as of April 30.

 Mr. Seif, president and CEO of purpose investments, is widely known among the financial community as Canada’s ETF pioneer after introducing some of Canada's first ETFS to the marketplace with the launch of Claymore Investments.